GregEigsti/meshaprs/README.md

 sd !10a37e85 this is a direct message to !10a37e85

 **Over the air RF commands (received on Meshtastic RF network)**\
-"about" this iGate.\
+"?about" this iGate.\
-"commands" to list possible commands.\
+"?commands" to list possible commands.\
-"git" link to this server's python source code.\
+"?git" link to this server's python source code.\
-"ping" to receive pong
+"ping" to receive pong.\
+"?wx-current" to receive current local weather.\
+"?wx-forecast" to receive forecasted local weather.